jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### _isTierRemovedBitmapWord

-For each tier ID, a bitmap containing flags indicating if the tier has been removed.
+For each tier ID, return a bitmap containing flags indicating whether the tier has been removed.
-- _nft The NFT contract to which the tier belong.
-- _depth The bitmap row.
-- _word The row content bitmap.

 ```solidity
 mapping(address => mapping(uint256 => uint256)) internal _isTierRemovedBitmapWord;